 The power of family engagement programs

-Family engagement means so much more than a parent-teacher conference, occasional parking lot conversation, or school event.
-It’s about building a reciprocal relationship between school and home that fosters community and trust.
-Further, it’s about creating an alliance of resources and experts all working together to enable children to thrive.
+Engaging families — perhaps the most crucial role models in a child’s life — means so much more than a parent-teacher conference, the occasional parking lot conversation, or a scheduled school event.
+It’s about building a reciprocal relationship between school and home that fosters belonging and trust.
+It’s about creating an alliance of resources and experts all working together to enable children to thrive in their learning and development.

-And active family engagement is at the core of student success and a positive school climate.
-Schools that implement a thoughtful and consistent family engagement program stand to reap its benefits most effectively.
+Research has shown time and time again that active family engagement is essential to cultivate student success.
+Schools that implement a thoughtful and consistent family engagement program are best positioned to reap its many benefits.

 My conversation with John’s mom was a pivotal point in time for our entire classroom team.
-It underscored the need to establish a comprehensive, consistent, and right-sized family engagement program – not just for John, but for all of our students.
+It underscored the need to establish comprehensive, consistent, and right-sized family engagement strategies – not just for John, but for all of our students.
+Later in my career, long after this learning moment, I would discover the core principles and practices of effective family-school partnerships and their power to improve student achievement and other learning outcomes.

 Six guidelines for effective family engagement programs

-We at ParentPowered have collaborated with hundreds of organizations to strengthen their approaches to family engagement with our suite of Ready4K curricula.
-Through our experiences, we have seen what it takes to implement a solid family engagement program.
-We know that there is no one-size-fits-all approach to building strong family-school partnerships.
-However, our team found consistently that successful programs leveraged six principles to build their success.
+We at ParentPowered have collaborated with hundreds of organizations to strengthen their relationships with their community through our suite of family engagement curricula.
+And we know that there is no one-size-fits-all approach to building strong family and community engagement.
+Through our experiences, we have seen what it takes to implement the six key guidelines to build family engagement program offerings that contribute to their success.

 Let’s break them down and look at examples of how to put each guideline into practice.

-A founding principle for successful family engagement is equity.
-Essentially, it means that schools make every effort available to ensure their events, communications, and connection opportunities are accessible for all family backgrounds.
+A founding principle for successful family-school partnerships is equity in education.
+Essentially, it means that schools make every effort available to ensure their events, communications, and connection opportunities are accessible for all family backgrounds in the education system.

 Make it your own

-Here are a few examples of equitable family engagement that you can resize to fit your community needs and fold into school programs:
+Explore these examples of equitable family engagement that you can resize to fit into your school offerings:

-- Hosting a parent education workshop?
+• Hosting a parent education workshop?
 Make it virtual.
-By offering collaborative activities in the digital space, schools can connect with families that face barriers to attending in-person events.
-Watch our webinar How to Host a Can’t-Miss Virtual Family Event for tips and best practices about virtual family engagement.
+By offering engaging, collaborative, and interactive sessions in the digital space, schools can connect with families that might face barriers to attending in-person events, such as transportation costs.
+Watch our webinar How to Host a Can’t-Miss Virtual Family Event for tips and best practices about engaging families in virtual settings.

-- Gathering feedback from families about existing strategies?
+• Gathering feedback from families about existing opportunities for participation?
 Ask your students for feedback, too.
-Students have a unique and valuable perspective to offer, even on activities geared towards the adults.
+Students have a unique and valuable perspective to offer, even on activities geared towards partnering with the entire family.
 Consider putting together student focus groups or surveys to elicit their input.
-Better yet, communicate your findings from these focus groups with families, making them partners in your school’s plans to address students’ needs.
+Better still, communicate your findings from these focus groups with families, making them partners in your school’s plans to address students’ needs.
 Take a look at this Wisconsin school district’s protocols for student focus groups as a starting point for designing your own.

 2. Ensure strategies are doable

-The most effective family engagement program involves ongoing opportunities for families to connect with their schools and vice versa.
-Additionally, these family empowerment programs are both sustainable and doable for families.
+The most effective family and community engagement involves ongoing opportunities for parents, caregivers, and guardians to connect with their schools and vice versa.
+Therefore, it is crucial that any family empowerment program is also sustainable and doable for both families and school staff.

 Families may face barriers to participating in learning activities.
-Parents often have a busy schedule, just as educators do.
-They may find it difficult for them to give significant time to an elaborate project or multi-day engagement activity.
-Further, activities exclusively held on school campuses may be inaccessible for families that live further away, or have incompatible work schedules.
+Parents often have a busy schedule, just as educators do, so it can be difficult for them to give significant time to an elaborate project or multi-day activity.
+Further, activities exclusively held on campus and in-person may be inaccessible for families that live further away, or have work schedules that prevent their attendance.

 3. Emphasize strengths over gaps